Faqih001/nakuru-agri-senti-webapp/README.md

 - **Local Farmer Cooperatives** for user testing and feedback
 - **Kenya Meteorological Department** for weather data integration
 - **The Agriculture and Food Authority (AFA)** for market price data

+## Meet Our Team

+The AgriSenti project is developed and maintained by a dedicated team with expertise in agricultural technology and software development:

+- **Fakii Mohammed** - CEO & Founder
+  Agricultural technology visionary with a passion for empowering farmers

+- **Muna Adan** - CTO
+  Tech innovator specializing in AI and agricultural applications

+- **Charmaine Ramaphala** - Head of Operations
+  Operations expert ensuring seamless service delivery to farmers

+Our diverse team brings together experience in agricultural science, software development, UI/UX design, and community engagement to create a solution that truly meets the needs of Nakuru's farming community.